208: Lost Continent

 Acquanetta.
 Snot is running down her nose.

-Acquanetta (1921-2004) was born Mildred Davenport in Wyoming of either Native American or African-American descent; she initially passed herself off as South American, was dubbed as “The Venezuelan Volcano,” and began getting roles as an exotic beauty.
+Acquanetta (1921-2004) was born Mildred Davenport in Wyoming of either Black or Native American descent; she initially passed herself off as South American, was dubbed as “The Venezuelan Volcano,” and began getting roles as an exotic beauty.
 Four years later her American birth was revealed, but her career continued unabated, now as the first female Native American actress in Hollywood.
 “Aqualung” is a 1971 single by English prog-rock band Jethro Tull.
 “Snot running down his nose” is a line from the song.

 Hugh Beaumont and Murray Alper as the Beaver.